MSRSSP/sliceloader-x64/README.md

 ## Notes on NVMe configuration

-The `nvme` utility is unforgiving, and poorly documented.
-Here's some tips:
+The `nvme` utility is unforgiving and poorly documented.
+Here are some tips:

  * Documentation: the [NVMe spec](https://nvmexpress.org/developers/nvme-specification/) is the best reference (especially for all the acronyms), but see also: